 Magnum Movember

 I originally saw Magnum while on the cusp of adolescence.
 I enjoyed it then even if it was a bit mature for me.
 Now on a re-watching I find it is rather immature, or at any rate the central character is.
 Thomas Magnum is more than just the usual action hero.
 There is a marked lack of stoicism in him.
-In fact, he is a bit of a winger.
-The deeper truth however is that Magnum has had to be very stoic over the important things in life and so is a petulant bastard over its more trivial aspects.
+In fact, he is a bit of a whinger.
+The truth however is that Magnum has had to be very stoic over the important things in life and so can be petulant over its more trivial aspects.
 Magnum admits in one episode that he acts like a big kid because his time as a Vietnam War combatant and operative (in Naval Intelligence) robbed him of a carefree youth.
 Now he pursues rest and recreation between gigs as a private investigator.

 The characters and interactions are engaging and fun.
 Tensions between the core characters can be frustrating to watch, but are also a source of self-deprecating humour.
 As the series progresses we also see close and growing bonds of friendship and camaraderie born of shared challenges and tragedy.
-Magnum, Rick, TC and Higgins are all survivors of one war or another and Magnum PI was pioneering in exploring the suffering of Vietnam vets.
+Magnum, Rick, TC and Higgins are all survivors of one war or another and Magnum PI was pioneering in exploring the suffering of Vietnam veterans.
 But while our heroes are all very flawed characters, they are not anti-heroes, and I think this distinguishes these 80s characters from both the paragons of older shows and the gloomy and gritty characters of more recent programs.
 That in part is what keeps drawing me back.

 At the time Magnum was exploring new and different ways of addressing issues within a dramatic context.
 Topics that had once been taboo were explored in the show.
 The way they were handled may seem clumsy by contemporary standards but popular culture had to make a start and this show was one that had the courage to do that.
 And along the way we get to examine lots of shady underworld schemes and some very personal murder mysteries.
-Rarely are the plots too confusing, although sometimes they take surprising turns, and as the series progressed a hint of the paranormal started creeping in, with Magnum's 'little voice' seeming like more than just intuition.
+Rarely are the plots too confusing, although sometimes they take surprising turns, and as the series progressed a hint of the paranormal started creeping in, with what Magnum calls his 'little voice' seeming like more than just intuition.
 Magnum comes close to death at the end of the seventh season and fans speculate that the entire eighth and final season is set in purgatory.

-But for me there is something cheering in watching episodes of Magnum which I find difficult to define.
+But for me there is something cheering in watching episodes of Magnum that I find difficult to define.
 It does this even better than many science fiction or fantasy shows and I cannot say exactly why.
 I will enjoy reviewing select episodes as my way of generating some funds for Movember.
 So drive a borrowed red Ferrari to the island estate you live at rent-free and kick back in the bungalow with Thomas Magnum - owner of arguably the best mo of the 80s.

 6 Comments:

-• Here (in a handful of posted comments) for posterity I record my five episode reviews.
+Here (in a handful of posted comments) for posterity I record my five episode reviews.
 Yep just five...

 Murder 101